Chaos-19/Bookstore-web-project-main/README.md

 - **Authentication:** Secure user authentication ensures that only authorized users can access certain features or make purchases.

-- **Search Functionality:** Users can search for books based on keywords, authors, or genres.
+- **Search Functionality:** Users can search for books based on keywords, book title.

 - **Responsive Design:** The web application is designed to be responsive, providing a seamless experience on various devices.